GLOBAL ECONOMY-Chinese factories grow again, but US sector shrinks

 EUROPE'S STRUGGLES PERSIST

-Markit's Eurozone manufacturing PMI rose to 46.2 in November from October's 45.4, though it stayed below the 50 mark dividing growth from contraction for a 16th straight month.
+Markit's Eurozone manufacturing PMI rose to 46.2 in November from October's 45.4, though it stayed below the 50 mark dividing growth from contraction for the 16th straight month.

 While the decline among the euro zone's embattled factories eased in November, the latest PMIs showed the economy is on course for its worst quarter since the depths of early 2009.